Cross-device tracking: Legal and ethical issues

 Another scholar believes that the convergence between lived experience and online technology is creating a term called mixed reality, in which people and things are replaced with virtual experiences.
 Mixed Reality technologies can pose legal challenges in that laws which govern the online world will also extend to the real world.
 In addition, data tagging––often through GPS, location-based services, or even near-field communication (NFC)––is the new technology at the heart of mixed reality, since people's data is determined in part by their location.
 Near-field communication enables devices to transmit data to each other with a certain range.
 Virtual reality can become a privacy issue because it attempts to immerse users into the virtual environment by recording a user's every sensation.
 In turn, mixed reality's amalgamation with daily tasks suggest that it will be implicated in numerous legal issues ranging from copyright law to intellectual property law.
 Customers are also being denied a voice in contracts, since only corporations set the rules by which individuals' private information is mined and extracted.
 The solution to these issues, according to scholars, are opt-in controls to police users' privacy that enable balance to be restored to the law, particularly as it stands regarding contracts.

-Ethically, Zuboff points to the extraction, commodification, and analysis of private human experiences as well as increased surveillance––which is sometimes hidden––in everyday life as violating users' rights to privacy.
-The usage of surreptitious methods, in which the user is unaware of the extent to which he or she is being tracked, brings tracking mechanisms––such as cookies, flash cookies, and web beacons––into the ethical realm as well since users are not being informed of this tracking perhaps as often as they should.
+Ethically, Zuboff points to the extraction, commodification, and analysis of private human experiences as well as increased surveillance—which is sometimes hidden—in everyday life as violating users' rights to privacy.
+The usage of surreptitious methods, in which the user is unaware of the extent to which they is being tracked, brings tracking mechanisms—such as cookies, flash cookies, and web beacons—into the ethical realm as well since users are not being informed of this tracking perhaps as often as they should.